luizsl/workflow/notes.md

 ### Improving ppxf usage

 Some improvements in the code that controls the ppxf execution was implemented.
-This new features, such a .ini file, provides a more flexible control of ppxf execution.
+This new features, such a .ini file, provides a more flexible ppxf execution control.